Link patterns and elliptic Hecke algebra: Introduction

 \section{Introduction}

-Elliptic genus and related characteristic classes were studied since 80-ties for smooth manifolds in connection with formal group laws.
-It served as a tool to construct a map from the cobordism ring to the ring of modular forms.
-Significant extension of the theory to singular algebraic varieties started with the work of Borisov and Libgober, \cite{BoLi}.
-Their elliptic genus is a deformation of Hirzebruch $\chi_y$-genus.
-It is defined only for a class of varieties admitting mild singularities.
-The same applies for the underlying characteristic classes.
-The elliptic characteristic classes specialize to the motivic Chern classes, hence also to Chern-Schwartz-MacPherson classes.
-To apply Borisov-Libgober construction for Schubert varieties in a flag variety it is necessary to introduce a parameter deforming the boundary divisor of the Schubert cell, because the boundary has too bad singularities in general.
-The deforming parameter can be identified with a fractional line bundle, an element of the rational Picard group.
+Elliptic genera and related characteristic classes have been studied since the nineteen-eighties for smooth manifolds, particularly in connection with formal group laws.
+They have played an important role as tools for constructing homomorphisms from the cobordism ring to the ring of modular forms.
+A significant extension of this theory to singular algebraic varieties began with the work of Borisov and Libgober \cite{BoLi}.
+The elliptic genus can be viewed as a deformation of Hirzebruch’s $\chi_y$-genus.
+It is defined only for a class of varieties with mild singularities, and the same restriction applies to the associated characteristic classes.
+Elliptic characteristic classes specialize to motivic Chern classes and, consequently, to Chern-Schwartz-MacPherson classes.
+To apply the Borisov-Libgober construction to Schubert varieties in a flag variety, it is necessary to introduce a parameter that deforms the boundary divisor, since Schubert varieties are typically too singular.
+This deformation parameter can be identified with a fractional line bundle, that is, an element of the rational Picard group.

-The idea of applying Hecke-type algebra to compute characteristic classes of Schubert varieties originates from \cite{AM, AMSS1,AMSS2}, it was adapted for elliptic classes in \cite{RiWe1}.
-Recently further reformulation and development appeared in \cite{LZZ,ZhZh2}.
-Our aim is to describe the algebra which governs computations of the elliptic characteristic classes of Schubert varieties and extend results to matrix Schubert varieties and Borel orbits of 2-nilpotent matrices.
-Separating purely algebraic properties from the particularities of the case of the flag variety allows to reveal a simple form of the elliptic algebra and understand the dependence of parameters.
+The idea of applying Hecke-type algebras to the computation of characteristic classes of Schubert varieties originates in \cite{AM, AMSS1, AMSS2} and was later adapted to elliptic classes in \cite{RiWe1}.
+More recent reformulations and developments have appeared in \cite{LZZ, ZhZh2, LZZ2025}.
+Our aim is to describe the algebra governing the computation of elliptic characteristic classes of Schubert varieties and to extend these results to matrix Schubert varieties and Borel orbits of 2-nilpotent matrices.
+By separating purely algebraic properties from the specific features of the flag variety, we obtain a simple description of the elliptic algebra and clarify the role of its parameters.
+The algebra we construct is generated by a version of divided difference operators and can be compared with the algebra of Ginzburg-Kapranov-Vasserot \cite{GKV}.
+It is generated by quotients of Jacobi theta functions, or more precisely, by a two-parameter elliptic function considered by Zagier \cite{Zag}.
+The main difference compared to \cite{GKV} is the presence of parameters in the braid relations, analogous to those appearing in the Yang-Baxter equation \cite{Fel}, \cite[\S12.1]{ChariPressley}.